chisNaN/my-private-repos/README.md

 ## devops-tips

->A bunch of devops tips and tutorials.
+>A bunch of devops tips and other kind tutorials.
 You can have an overview [here](https://arthur.xn--grgoi-csa.re/tips)

 ## search-jobs